This page supplements the GENERAL HANDBOOK by providing information specific to the RUSSIAN IN BISHKEK PROGRAM.

 Academic Matters

-To maximize language learning, participants commit to speaking only Kyrgyz between the opening of the program and the close of the program.
+To maximize language learning, participants commit to speaking only Russian between the opening of the program and the close of the program.
 The Immersion Contract is a key component of your language-learning success.

 What Immersion Means